tomaskjay/tomaswerts.com/index.md

 # 👋 Hi there, <br/> I'm Tomas Jay.

-### I'm currently a student at Case Western Reserve University.
+### I'm a student at Case Western Reserve University pursuing a BA in computer science.
 <br>

+This is just a blog where I post inconsequential thoughts and musings about trips I've taken, movies, books, and other random things.

 <br>